 In some cases, you may need to optimize the picture quality.
-To do this, press AUTO.
+To do this, go to the DISPLAY > PC Tuning menu and select Auto.
 Within 3 seconds, the built-in Intelligent Auto Adjustment function will re-adjust the values of Frequency and Clock to provide the best picture quality.